Ignition Interlock Device (IID) Requirements in Wisconsin

 Compliance-Based Extensions (The 180-Day Rule)

-As of 2026, your IID requirement is no longer a fixed date on a calendar.
-Under the “compliance-based” model introduced by Act 210, your restriction is automatically extended by 180 days for each violation that occurs 60 days or more after installation.
+Once Act 210 is fully operational, your IID requirement will no longer be a fixed date on a calendar.
+Under this upcoming “compliance-based” model, your restriction will be automatically extended by 180 days for each violation that occurs 60 days or more after installation.

 Violations that trigger a 6-month extension include: